Last updated on: 2020-11-05

 No. Security groups can only be applied only after the instance is active.

 No default security group is applied.
 You just create a Security Group and apply it to the ports on an instance.

 No. Security Groups are currently supported only for virtual cloud servers.

 NO. Customers can use either the neutron client or the API to manage security groups.

 Yes.
 Users can provision security groups by using the neutron client.

 Security groups are supported only for Managed Infrastructure, non-RackConnect customers.

-Security groups is in Limited Availability in all data centers.
-Contact Rackspace support to enable this feature.
+Security groups have Global Availability in all data centers.

-Prior to this feature being available, customers had to manage traffic to and from their instances individually via, for example, iptables rules on every instance (or perhaps use third-party tools), incurring significant management overhead.
+Before this feature was available, customers had to manage traffic to and from their instances individually via, for example, iptables rules on every instance (or perhaps use third-party tools), incurring significant management overhead.
 Security groups make it possible to use a self-service API to define a common set of rules and apply them to the neutron ports (Public/ServiceNet) on cloud servers without needing to configure iptables rules on each server, thereby simplifying administration of security policies.